Same-sex marriage protected under bill passed by U.S. Senate with GOP support - NewsBreak

 “We are not pushing this legislation to make history,” she said.
 “We are doing this to make a difference for millions upon millions of Americans.”

-The post Same-sex marriage protected under bill passed by U.S. Senate with GOP support appeared first on Tennessee Lookout .
+The post Same-sex marriage protected under bill passed by U.S. Senate with GOP support appeared first on Oregon Capital Chronicle .

 Comments / 0